Step 3: Procure Financial Resources

 Single Source or Proprietary Suppliers

 Utilities often desire specific types of equipment for operational & maintenance considerations or because of performance goals.
-The choices may be more expensive and thus not match the goal of choosing the lowest responsible purchase price.
-In some instances long-term goals such as standardized maintenance and repair parts or meeting complex regulatory standards may be more important or economical for the users than low purchase prices.
+The choices may be more expensive and not match the goal of choosing the lowest responsible purchase price.
+In some instances, long-term goals such as standardized maintenance and repair parts or meeting complex regulatory standards may be more important or economical for the users than low purchase prices.
 Single source purchases should be clearly justified.
 Often performance specifications are written very tightly to assure the purchase of the desired equipment or process.
 The Water Environment Federation's Water Leadership Institute provides some guidance for negotiating with these suppliers (Alfonso).
 The first recommendation is to know the market and the supplier.
 Understand the technology, the alternatives and what others are paying for the technology.
 Clearly discuss the alternatives including situation where the desired technology may simply be unaffordable or for some other reason out of reach.
-Clearly specify warranty details, training, service and when appropriate (software) updates and the suppliers ability to meet these long-term commitments.
+Clearly specify warranty details, training, service and when appropriate (software) updates and the supplier's ability to meet these long-term commitments.
 A word of caution regarding the "newest" technology.
-Carefully research new equipment and technology for successful performance in conditions substantially similar to those that exist in you city, and always be cautions about purchasing equipment with a serial number of 001.
+Carefully research new equipment and technology for successful performance in conditions substantially similar to those that exist in your city and always be cautious about purchasing equipment with a serial number of 001.
 The first unit can easily have many unforeseen problems.